28-2095. Restored salvage certificate of title; inspections; definitions

 G. The department shall deposit, pursuant to sections 35-146 and 35-147, any proceeds resulting from the seizure and forfeiture of a component part pursuant to subsection E or F of this section in the vehicle inspection and certificate of title enforcement fund established by section 28-2012.

-H. Any person who sells a vehicle for which a restored salvage certificate of title has been issued and who knows a restored salvage certificate of title has been issued for the vehicle shall disclose to the buyer before completion of the sale that the vehicle is a restored salvage vehicle.
+H. Any person who sells a vehicle for which a restored salvage certificate of title has been issued and who knows a restored salvage certificate of title has been issued for the vehicle shall clearly and conspicuously disclose in writing or by electronic means to the buyer before completion of the sale that the vehicle is a restored salvage vehicle and has a restored salvage certificate of title.

 I. For the purposes of this section: